 \section{Abstract}

-We carefully go through all the calculations necessary for the construction of a Lyapunov like functional for the nonlinear stability analysis of steady-states in thermodynamically closed/open systems composed of compressible heat conducting fluids.
+We review all the calculations necessary for the construction of a Lyapunov like functional for nonlinear stability analysis of steady states in thermodynamically isolated/open systems composed of compressible heat conducting fluids.